svangel/svangel.github.com/team/index.markdown

 ## Abram Dawson
 Abram Dawson is an Associate at SV Angel.
 Abram joined SV Angel in 2012 after graduating from Santa Clara University with a B.S. in Economics.
 While an undergrad, he designed and developed a number of mobile apps, tutored economics, and worked closely with the Center for Innovation and Entrepreneurship.

+## Mike Liu
+Mike Liu is an Associate at SV Angel.
+Mike joined SV Angel in 2014 from Qatalyst Partners, where he worked on M&A and strategic advisory assignments in the technology sector.
+Mike graduated from Stanford University with a B.S. in Management Science and Engineering.

 ## Kathryn Johnson
 Kathryn Johnson is an Executive Assistant at SV Angel.
 She brings over 15 years of support experience to the team.
 Prior to SV Angel, Kathryn worked at Yahoo as an Executive Assistant to senior-level executives within sales, operations, advertising and product departments.
 She started her career in Healthcare, but after working at AOL many years ago, she knew that Technology was where she was meant to be.